You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Prerequisites

-Before starting, ensure you have:
+Before starting, you need:

 • A terminal emulator installed (such as Terminal on macOS, GNOME Terminal on Linux, or Windows Terminal with WSL on Windows).